 Locks and latches are security devices that can be fitted to a door, window or container to prevent unauthorized access.

-There are many different locks available; the selection of one to be fitted will depend entirely on the function it is expected to perform and the method of construction used.
+There are many different locks available.
+Selection depends entirely on the function it is expected to perform and the method of construction used.

 Door locks